 Social Tickets: A ticket providing access to all social events—the Friday night cocktail party and dinner, and Saturday's Bourbon Tour and Crawfish Boil events.
 No panels included. $ 160.00 after Feb 1, 2019.

-Individual Tickets: Tickets to attend individual events, including lectures and panel discussions, the Lost Under the Oaks cocktail party, Bourbon Tour, and Crawfish and Craft Beer events will be available May 1 only if there is space remaining after All-Inclusive tickets have been available from Feb 1 to May 1.
+INDIVIDUAL TICKETS: Tickets to attend individual social events, including the Lost Under the Oaks cocktail party, Bourbon Tour, and Crawfish and Craft Beer events are now available .
+After May 15th individual tickets to the lectures and panel discussions,= will be offered ONLY if space remains after All-Inclusive tickets have been available from Feb 1 to May 15th.
 Space is limited.
 In the past, tickets sold out weeks in advance.
 Arrive early to panel discussions to secure a seat.

 * There will be a $25 (per order) cancellation fee charged on refunds issued between April 1 and May 19, 2019.
 No refunds will be issued after May 19th, 2019.